rblalock/pbhackathon-2016/README.md

 5. Visit `localhost:3000/` for the website.
 Visit `localhost:3000/explorer` for the API docs

 You'll also need to train Watson on how he can help your users.
 Here are some screenshots of examples of the setup for this entry.
+You can also use the `sample-watson-conversation-workspace.json` file to import settings in to your Watson Conversation workspace (should get you up and running quickly).
+Note that this workspace will have data for things in the everglades: animals, concepts, etc. of the everglades.

 ![Dialog](info/interests.png)